What To See In Castel Sant’Angelo, Rome

 Hadrian’s Mausoleum

-As far as viewpoints go in Rome, the upper terrace of the Castel Sant’Angelo is one you shouldn’t miss.
+As far as viewpoints in Rome, the upper Castel Sant’Angelo terrace is one you shouldn’t miss.
 It offers some incredible panoramic views of the surrounding city; from here you can spot the dome of St Peter’s Basilica, the Pantheon and other historic landmarks that dot the city.

-Thankfully, there’s a cafe situated up here, so you can soak up the view while sipping on a coffee or having a much needed snack.
+There’s a cafe situated up here, so you can soak up the view while sipping on a coffee or having a snack.

 Castel Sant'Angelo